Arrest of Apollo Quiboloy

 On August 24, 2024, a standoff began at the Kingdom of Jesus Christ (KOJC) compound in Catitipan, Buhangin, Davao City, Philippines, as the Philippine National Police (PNP) attempted to serve an arrest warrant against Apollo Quiboloy, the founder and leader of the KOJC, on charges of sexual misconduct.
-Four other associates, namely Cresente Canada, Ingrid Canada, Sylvia Cemañes and Jackielyn Roy, were also included in the arrest warrant on charges of child abuse.
+Four other associates, namely Cresente Canada, Ingrid Canada, Sylvia Cemañes, and Jackielyn Roy, were also included in the arrest warrant on charges of child abuse.
 Quiboloy had hidden himself and other associates within the premises of the KOJC compound, where the KJC King Dome and Jose Maria College are located.
 Members of the KOJC gathered that same night to express solidarity with Quiboloy and protest the attempts to arrest him.

 The standoff resulted in clashes, leading to several wounded on both sides.
 Within the first 24 hours of the raid, one KOJC member died from a heart attack.
 Former president Rodrigo Duterte and incumbent vice president Sara Duterte expressed negative sentiments toward the raid, with the latter attending a KOJC-organized event within the compound and separately suggesting that the PNP's "extraordinary" actions were political in nature.
 Police authorities, however, said that the PNP was simply serving an arrest warrant, with the large number of policemen serving to cover the vast area of the compound to search for Quiboloy.
-The Commission on Human Rights stated that it was continuously monitoring the situation in the compound and had been since the raid began.
+The Commission on Human Rights stated that it was, and had been, continuously monitoring the situation in the compound since the raid began.

 Background

 Apollo Quiboloy founded the Restorationist Christian denomination Kingdom of Jesus Christ on September 1, 1985, in Davao City, naming himself its Executive Pastor and claiming to be the "Appointed Son of God".
-Since then, the congregation has grown into a global religious organization claiming as many as 6 million members and adherents worldwide.
+Since then, the congregation has grown into a global religious organization, claiming as many as 6 million members and adherents worldwide.

-On November 10, 2021, Quiboloy along with other members of the KOJC were indicted by a federal grand jury in California, United States, for alleged sexual misconduct involving minors, human trafficking, and fraud.
+On November 10, 2021, Quiboloy, along with other members of the KOJC, were indicted by a federal grand jury in California, United States, for alleged sexual misconduct involving minors, human trafficking, and fraud.
 A previous indictment in 2020 had covered other defendants, but had not included Quiboloy, who was added in the 2021 indictment along with five other new defendants who were not included in the prior indictment.
 The Federal Bureau of Investigation led the investigation of the case and designated Quiboloy as a wanted suspect for sex abuse and human trafficking.